lilyagatha/Monhunt/README.md

 ## Here are a few things to note before you use this mod:
 * I'm using dual blades for this mod, not sure if it works well with other weapons, but feel free to reach me on twitter if you need help :)
-* I actually put the Leg Strap on my arm to play, if you wish to use it on your leg instead, you may need to change the ACCX/ ACCY value on line __
+* I actually put the Leg Strap on my arm to play, if you wish to use it on your leg instead, you may need to change the ACCY value on line 119

-## I have remap the buttons as follows:
+## Here is a brief guide on how to play with this mod:
 | BUTTON | ACTION  |
 |:-------------:| -----:|
 |  | You have to move your arm to enable movement |